Andrii-PPC-Google-Ads/Cases/README.md

 4. Remarketing.

 The goal was to increase sales, which was already achieved in August 2021 and to boost sales even more before the cold weather hits in October 2021.
-After the end of active hostilities in Kiev and the region, gradually reached the same level of sales.
+After the end of active hostilities in Kyiv and the region, gradually reached the same level of sales.
 By August 2022, sales reached last year's level.

 <h1><b>Lawyer Services</b></h1>